Restaurants in Amsterdam

 While in Amsterdam, try some of the local snacks: savoury pancakes (or pannekoek), pickled herring sold at brightly-coloured fish stalls at canal intersections, frikadel (a snack sausage served with mayonnaise, ketchup and onions), and small windmill-shaped cookies called speculaas that are traditionally dipped in coffee.
 Don't forget to look for the 'Vlaamse frieten' signs to try chips/fries the Dutch way: with mayonnaise!

-While breakfast will traditionally be served up until 10am, lunch between 12pm and 2pm and dinner around 5pm to 8pm, the Dutch prove to be flexible in both tastes and preferred eating hours, with several restaurants and cafés operating into the wee hours of the morning.
+While breakfast will traditionally be served up until 10am, lunch between 12pm and 2pm, and dinner from around 5pm, the Dutch prove to be flexible in both tastes and preferred eating hours, with several restaurants and cafés operating into the wee hours of the morning.
 This is especially true on the city's vibrant Leidseplein and Rembrandtsplein squares dedicated to late night entertainment.
-Service is renowned for being poor in Amsterdam, as a gratuity is often included and waiting staff do not rely on tips for their salary.
+Service is renowned for being poor in Amsterdam, as a gratuity is usually included in the bill and waiting staff do not rely on tips for their salary.
 If you do receive good service, however, it is polite to round up the bill to the nearest euro.
 If you do tip, it is customary to leave it in cash rather than including it on a credit card payment.

 Blauw aan de Wal